 Above and beyond those books are the ones imprinted on my heart.
 I’ve listed them below, along with short explanations of why they’re important to me.
 Every single one below is a reliable read, and I say this from experience because I’ve read all of them multiple times.

-Here then are six books that changed my life in the order I encountered them:
+Here then are seven books that changed my life in the order I encountered them: